COSI-Lab/book/README.md

 4. Within the repo run `mdbook serve` to preview your changes
 5. Document!

-It is not _strictly_ necessary to install mdbook to contribute to the book.
-However, you will most likely make formatting mistakes.
+It's highly recommended that preview your changes being submitting changes.
+It is very easy to make formatting mistakes.

-We use [typos](https://github.com/crate-ci/typos) to check for typos.
+In CI we use [typos](https://github.com/crate-ci/typos) to check for typos.
+It's a good tool!

 ## Deployment